Nicolassaint/ece-webapp-saint-chopin/README.md

   Graduation : 2/2

-  You can only delete your comment.
-When you click on the icon `delete`.
+  When you click on the icon `delete`, you delete your comment without any refresh needed.

   The source code of this feature is in [id.js](/Blog-ECE/pages/articles/[id].js)